From Death Valley to Hells Canyon, the West features some of the hottest, deepest, quietest, and foggiest spots in the country.

-Spring nights are often clear and cool, making great viewing for a total lunar eclipse on April 4 and the Lyrid meteor shower, which peaks April 22.
+Spring nights are often clear and cool, making great viewing for the Lyrid meteor shower, which peaks April 23.
 You could stay in the small town of Blanding, Utah, 40 miles away, but visitors who bunk at the monument’s small campground get to see the stars without doing a lot of night driving.
-The sites can’t be reserved, though, so it’s best to arrive early, dress warmly, and stay up late.
-(435) 692-1234, nps.gov/nabr.
+The sites can’t be reserved, though, so it’s best to arrive early, dress warmly, and stay up late. nps.gov/nabr.

 The Foggiest: Cape Disappointment, Wash.

 Just how much fog does this hook of land at the mouth of the Columbia River get each year?
 String together every misty moment and you’d have, on average, a sunless stretch of over 100 days.
 Here the cool Pacific waters clash with currents of warm air, a recipe for pea-soup weather.
 Ground-level clouds often dampen the view from the Cape Disappointment Lighthouse, which shares the headland with the North Head Lighthouse.

 The mist adds atmosphere to the area’s many trails, especially those winding through mossy forests of old-growth Sitka spruce.
 “It’s surreal, like something out of The Hobbit,” says Steve Wood, interpretive specialist at Cape Disappointment State Park.